-- 3. The competent judicial authority or the independent administrative authority shall issue a A removal order shall be issued using the template set out in Annex IV.
-Removal orders shall include: - (a) identification details of the competent judicial or independent administrative authority issuing the removal order and authentication of the removal order by that authority; - (b) the name of the provider and, where applicable, of its legal representative; - (c) the specific service in respect of for which the removal order is issued; - (d) a sufficiently detailed statement of reasons explaining why the removal order is issued and in particular why the material constitutes child sexual abuse material; - (da) where applicable, a statement of reasons explaining why the order is issued to a service provider that does not have its main establishment or legal representative in the Member State of the issuing authority according to the procedure provided for in Article 14a; - (e) an exact uniform resource locator and, where necessary, additional clear information for the identification of enabling the provider to identify and locate the child sexual abuse material; - (f) where applicable, the information about non-disclosure during a specified time period, in accordance with Article 15(4), point (c); - (fa) reporting requirements pursuant to point 7; - (g) a reference to this Regulation as the legal basis for the removal order; - (h) the date, time stamp and electronic signature of the judicial or independent administrative competent authority issuing the removal order; - (i) easily understandable information about the redress available to the addressee of the removal order, including information about redress to a court and about the time periods applicable to such redress. - 4.
-The judicial authority or the independent administrative authority issuing the removal order shall address it to the main establishment of the provider or, where applicable, to its legal representative designated in accordance with Article 24.
+- (c) the specific service in respect of for which the removal order is issued; - (d) a sufficiently detailed statement of reasons explaining why the removal order is issued and in particular why the material constitutes child sexual abuse material; - (da) where applicable, a statement of reasons explaining why the order is issued to a service provider that does not have its main establishment or legal representative in the Member State of the issuing authority according to the procedure provided for in Article 14a; - (e) an exact uniform resource locator and, where necessary, additional clear information for the identification of enabling the provider to identify and locate the child sexual abuse material; - (f) where applicable, the information about non-disclosure during a specified time period, in accordance with Article 15(4), point (c); - (fa) the information necessary for the application, where relevant, of paragraphs 5, 6 and 7-reporting requirements pursuant to point 7; - (g) a reference to this Regulation as the legal basis for the removal order; - (h) the date, time stamp and electronic signature of the judicial or independent administrative competent authority issuing the removal order; - (i) easily understandable information about the redress available to the addressee of the removal order, including information about redress to a court and about the time periods applicable to such redress. - 4.
+The judicial authority or the independent administrative competent authority issuing the removal order shall address it to the main establishment of the provider or, where applicable, to its legal representative designated in accordance with Article 24.

-It shall transmit The removal order shall be transmitted to the the provider's point of contact referred to in Article 23(1) by electronic means capable of producing a written record under conditions that allow to establish the authentication of the sender, including the accuracy of the date and the time of sending and receipt of the order, to the Coordinating Authority in the Member State in which the order was issued of establishment and to the EU Centre, through the system established in accordance with Article 39(2).
+It shall transmit The removal order shall be transmitted, where applicable in accordance with Article 14a 14(a), to the the provider's point of contact referred to in Article 23(1) by electronic means capable of producing a written record under conditions that allow to establish the authentication of the sender, including the accuracy of the date and the time of sending and receipt of the order, to the Coordinating Authority of in the Member State whose authority issued the order in which the order was issued of establishment and to the EU Centre, through the system established in accordance with Article 39(2).

-It shall draft transmit the removal order in any of the official languages declared by the provider pursuant to Article 23(3).
+It-The removal order shall draft be transmitted the removal order in any of the official languages declared by the provider pursuant to Article 23(3).